Colorado Court Records

 Some common types of property disputes in Colorado include:

-• Access to Neighbouring Land Act 1996 applications.
+- Access to Neighboring Land Act 1996 applications.

 How to Find Property Lines

 Determining boundary lines where a property starts and ends are one of the fastest means of settling property disputes in Colorado.
 Typically, property owners will have surveys and deeds that define the boundaries of their property.
-In the absence of that, they can hire professionals such as surveyors to measure and determine the property lines.
+In the absence of that, they may opt to hire professionals such as surveyors to measure and determine the property lines.

-More preferably, a property owner looking to determine property or boundary lines can obtain such information from the Colorado State Land Board.
+More preferably, a property owner looking to determine property or boundary lines may obtain such information from the Colorado State Land Board.
 The state board maintains maps of properties in the state.
 The Geographic Information System (GIS) contains a public catalog of lands and estates across the state.
-Inquirers can view the database through the board’s map server.
+Inquirers may view the database through the board’s map server.

 How do I Find a Property Dispute Lawyer Near me?